Marig

 241. Paegar's Books - Paegar and son Siward

 a tiny shop tucked into a corner between two busier merchants, this little shop specializes in blank books, old manuscripts, book repair and rebinding, and similar activities.
+They also sell preprinted musical scores and blank music notation paper.
 Inside, the owner Paegar can be found at his low counter, carefully gluing up loose pages in an old binding, or some similar activity.
 The shop does sell a few used and rare manuscripts, which are kept behind the counter at a special table.
 Friends and known customers are free to walk back and take a seat there, and browse the items for sale.
 But new customers are kept out in the tiny display area of the shop, and Paegar's assistant, a young man of about 19 named Siward will ask them if they need to make a purchase or are bringing a book in for repair.

 268. Glassblower